hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : apad
 ---
 {{<block class="reminder">}}
 I am applying for PhD positions for 2021 Fall.
 To be fair for other applicants, I am considering temporarily suspeding updating this page until my application results are out.
-I will doing it offline, though.
 {{<end>}}

 {{<block class="note">}}